Funeral Costs

 Under the Federal Trade Commission's (FTC) "Funeral Rule," every funeral home is required to provide you with a funeral price list, known formally as a General Price List (GPL).
 This document allows you to see the cost of individual services rather than being forced into a "one-size-fits-all" package.

 The casket is often the most expensive physical item.
-Prices vary wildly based on material (steel, hardwood, copper, or bronze).
-You can find more detailed information on this in our guide on Casket Prices Explained: Costs, Breakdown, and Ways to Save.
+Prices vary widely based on material (steel, hardwood, copper, or bronze), and you have the legal right to buy one from a third-party retailer rather than the funeral home.

 While many believe it is a legal requirement, embalming is generally only necessary if you are holding a public viewing or if the body must be transported across state lines.
-To understand the legalities and choices involved, see our article on Embalming Cost and Necessity.
+No federal law requires routine embalming, and refrigeration is usually an acceptable alternative.

 This fee covers the use of the funeral home for a viewing, visitation, or the funeral ceremony itself.
 If you hold the service at a church or a private home, you may be able to reduce this cost, though the funeral home will still charge for staff presence.